 RULE 6

 The Committee shall, at each Session, elect from its representatives a Chairperson and a Vice-Chairperson, who shall hold office until their successors are elected.
-They shall be eligible for re-election.
-In the event the Chairperson or Vice-Chairperson is impeded for any reason from performing his/her duties, the Chairperson or Vice-Chairperson shall be succeeded by the successor designated by his/her respective government.
+They shall be eligible for re-election

 RULE 7

 A simple majority of the government members of the Committee shall constitute a quorum.